sumo-digital-academy/playbuffer/.github/README.md

 </p>

 ## Legal
 Copyright 2020 Sumo Digital Limited.
-SPYDER is a trade mark of Sumo Group plc.
-C++ code is made available under the Creative Commons Attribution-No Derivatives 4.0 International Public License: https://creativecommons.org/licenses/by-nd/4.0/legalcode.
+Spyder™ is a trade mark of Sumo Group plc.

+The PlayBuffer code is made available under the Creative Commons Attribution-No Derivatives 4.0 International Public License: https://creativecommons.org/licenses/by-nd/4.0/legalcode.

+The PlayBuffer tutorial assets are derived from the original Spyder™ game by Sumo Digital Ltd (© 2020 Sumo Digital).
+Permission is granted to use these resources for educational use only.

 ## Getting Started